-Many everyday food products contain gluten, such as pasta, bread, and beer.
+Many everyday food products have gluten, such as pasta, bread, and beer.
 However, gluten is also an ingredient in a variety of less obvious foods.

-A significant number of people have an adverse reaction to gluten when they consume it, meaning that they must stick to a gluten-free diet to remain healthy.
+A significant number of people experience an adverse reaction to gluten on consumption, meaning that they must stick to a gluten-free diet to avoid negative effects.

-This article provides further information on gluten, including why some people should avoid consuming it and which foods contain gluten.
+In this article, we provide further information on gluten, why some people should avoid it, and which foods contain the protein.

 What is gluten?